Python if, elif, and else Statements

 Python if..else Statement

 Decision-making is one of the most fundamental concepts of computer programming.
-Python supports the common flow control statements found in other languages, with some modifications.
-The if control statement is one of the most basic and well-known statements used to execute code based on a specific condition.
+Python supports the common flow-control statements found in other languages, with a few syntax differences.
+The if statement is one of the most basic and widely used ways to execute code based on a condition.

 Python if Statement